rem rem rem rem rem Birth of Yahshua 7[goto end] .... Back one level ....

 22 The first day of Tabernacles is a Sabbath rest, so it fits that John and Mary planned their journey to Bethlehem, so they would finish their journey before the festival Sabbath.
 They found lodging just in time.

-23 Regarding the Feast of Tabernacles, "I AM" commanded that Israel should observe it eight days.
+23 Regarding the Feast of Tabernacles, Israel (the creator) commanded that Israel (his people) should observe it eight days.
 They were to build temporary dwellings (Tabernacles) called a Sukkah and dwell in them (Leviticus 23:34-43) (en# 8).
 These Sukkahs were erected to house families with some bare comforts and food for the eight days.
 Food was placed in a stall or a crib for storage in the tabernacle.
 The King James Bible calls this food crib a manger.
 Yahshua was not born in a barn, but rather in a temporary tabernacle which had been built for the celebration.

-24 On the eighth day of the Feast of Tabernacles, Yahshua was circumcised according to the scriptural command (Luke 2:21) (en# 7.2).
+24 On the eighth day of the Feast of Tabernacles, Yahshua was circumcised according to the scriptural command (Luke 2:21) (en# 7).
 For a male, this is what accomplishes a full Hebrew birth.
 The Feast of Tabernacles is for exactly eight days.
 The first and last days are both holy Sabbaths.
 Yahshua was born on the first day, a holy Sabbath, and circumcised on the eighth day, a holy Sabbath.
-Evidently, "I AM" intended this entire Feast of Tabernacles to be set aside as a special feast, one reason was to accomplish and celebrate Yahshua's birth into the world.
+Evidently, Israel (the creator) intended this entire Feast of Tabernacles to be set aside as a special feast, one reason was to accomplish and celebrate Yahshua's birth into the world.

 25 This chronology provides us with the exact day of Yahshua's birth, according to the Hebrew calendar.
 The Hebrew calendar is kept updated to this modern day, and every year the Feast of Tabernacles is absolutely set from 15th to the 22nd of the 7th month.
 The Hebrew calendar is based on the course of the Moon (Lunar) with its annual beginning established by a solar seasonal relationship of the first ears of barley (Deuteronomy 16:1) (en# 9).
 This means the Feast of Tabernacles will always occur somewhere between mid-September and mid-October, but not on the exact same Gregorian dates every year.

 26 The Feast of Tabernacles is a most important commemoration.
-Zechariah 14:16 - 17 (en# 10) tells us that in the end days ALL NATIONS will honor this feast.
+Zechariah 14:16 - 17 (en# 10) tells us that in the end days ALL NATIONS (nations means peoples, and refers to those who enter the Kingdom) will honor this feast.
 For what greater reason, than it is the birthday of the King of Kings!
-Why should we delay?
+Why should we delay celebrating it?

 27 It is hoped and prayed that the Ekklesia will return to the roots of her faith and learn to restore the fallen foundations.
-May we all work to overcome the influence of pagan customs in our celebrations and become separate from this world as a holy people before "I AM".
+May we all work to overcome the influence of pagan customs in our celebrations and become separate from this world as a holy people before Israel (the creator).

 endnotes